demisto/content/Packs/Indeni/Integrations/Indeni/README.md

 ---

 Indeni Integration
-This integration was integrated and tested with version 7.1.1 of Indeni
+This integration was integrated and tested with version xx of Indeni
 ## Indeni Playbook
 ---